LAHumphreys/ELf64-Linker/README.md

 loc seg ref type x86_type add

 loc: HEX offset within the segment seg to place the result
-seg: Segment to place the result
+seg: section to place the result
 ref: Where to find the input data.
-Depending on type this either a segment index (Name) or symbol (name)
+Depending on type this either a section index (Name) or symbol (name)
 type: How to handle this relocation entry, see below
 x86_type: Type of relocation readelf reports this as.
 This is ignored by the linker, but may be used by link2elf to recover type information
 add: Addendum to add to the value of symbol( Signed Hex)